Before Installing...

 Quiz mode adds a competitive edge to Drill Mode by timing your answers, asking questions in "waves" of increasing difficulty and giving you a score at the end.

-An essential difference with Drill mode, is that questions in Quiz mode are picked randomly and unaffected by your previous answers (otherwise put, it does not use the Adaptive Learning Algorithm).
-This is because Quiz mode is meant to give an unbiased assessment of your performance for a given level that you can compare with other KanjiBox users throughout the world (see Scores section.
+An essential difference with Drill mode is that questions in Quiz mode are picked randomly and unaffected by your previous answers (otherwise put, it does not use the Adaptive Learning Algorithm).
+This is because Quiz mode is meant to give an unbiased assessment of your performance for a given level.

 Note 1: The points you get for each question depend on how fast you answer (the coloured progress bar at the top).
 There is always a minimum amount of points awarded for an answer, even after the clock has stopped running.

 Note 2: Beware!
 Choosing the wrong answer will remove points from your score.
-The only way to leave your score unaffected when you are not sure of the proper answer is to use the '?' button.
+The only way to leave your score unaffected when you are not sure of the proper answer is to use the skip button (⏭).

 Note 3: Questions in Quiz mode are offered in a steady upward progression.
 You will always start with a few questions below your level and end on questions slightly above it.